Altinity/altinityknowledgebase/content/en/altinity-kb-schema-design/materialized-views/idempotent_inserts_mv.md

 └─────────┘

 select sum(CNT) from test_mv;
 0 rows in set.
-Elapsed: 0.001 sec.    -- Inconsistency unfortunatly insert was deduplicated as well
+Elapsed: 0.001 sec.    -- Inconsistency!
+Unfortunatly insert into MV was deduplicated as well
 ```

 ### Example 2.
 Inconsistency with deduplicate_blocks_in_dependent_materialized_views 1